-Whether you’re a professional or a hobbyist, most artists dream of seeing their work hung in a gallery and being the star of the show’s opening night.
-While art is all around us, landing a gallery show can be mystifying.
+Do you dream of being the star of a gallery show’s opening night?
+Welcome to the club.
+Whether you’re a professional or a hobbyist, most artists dream of seeing their work showcased in an art gallery.
+Yet landing a gallery show can be mystifying.
 Who do you talk to?
 What should you expect?
 How do gallery owners decide what shows to put on?
 How does the show actually happen once they say yes?

-To help take some of the mystery out of the process, we reached out to our friends at 15th Street Gallery in Boulder, Colorado and asked them for a few tips that could help hopeful artists land a gallery show.
+To help take some of the mystery out of the process, Mark previously reached out to our friends at 15th Street Gallery in Boulder, Colorado, and asked them for a few tips that could help hopeful artists land a gallery show.

-Next, visit the gallery if you’re local or look at photos online.
-Does the gallery look like it has the space and proper aesthetic to compliment your art?
-There’s no point in approaching a gallery that will clash with your work.
+• Does the gallery look like it has the space and proper aesthetic to complement your art?
+(There’s no point in approaching a gallery that clashes with your work.)

 Another important aspect of selecting, being selected by, and working with the right gallery is to make sure your priorities and goals align.
 Do you want to sell or simply display your art?
 Does the gallery sell or just display art?
 If you’re interested in selling art, how much commission are you comfortable with and how much does the gallery take?

-Once your show has been scheduled, work with the gallery to get all your pieces mounted and framed in a way that matches your vision, enhances your art, and compliments the gallery itself.
+Once your show has been scheduled, work with the gallery to get all your pieces mounted and framed in a way that matches your vision, enhances your art and complements the ambience of the gallery itself.

 Some galleries offer professional framing services.
-If the location of your show doesn’t offer this service, you can easily and affordably give your pieces a cohesive, gallery-ready look with some high-quality DIY framing.
+If the gallery exhibiting your work does not, you can easily and affordably give your pieces a cohesive, gallery-ready look with high-quality DIY framing.
 You can even purchase durable bubble bags and frame corners to protect your art during transport to the gallery or to the new owner’s home after a piece has been sold.

-If you want to ensure your art is protected no matter the environment, be sure to use conservation grade framing materials, such as pH-neutral matting, archival hinging for works on paper and UV protective glazing.
+To ensure your art is protected no matter the environment, use conservation-grade framing materials, such as pH-neutral matting, UV protective glazing and archival hinging for works on paper.
+Using archival frame materials doesn’t just protect your work, but actually adds prestige to your art.

 Galleries normally do some work to promote the event.
-Depending on the size of the gallery and how often they put on shows, however, this can range from a poster and email blast to their mailing list, all the way up to a formal press release and an announcement to the local arts scene and media.
+However, depending on the size of the gallery and how often they put on shows, this can range from an email blast to a limited mailing list all the way to a nicely designed poster, formal press release and announcements to the local arts scene and media.

-Be sure to ask the gallery what types of promotions they do and how you can help them.
+Ask the gallery what types of promotions they do and how you can help them.
 Share the calendar listing and event on your social media.
-Consider making your own event and inviting your friends or sending an email to your local community.
-Ask local groups and publications if they have a free calendar you can get your show listed in.
+Ask local art groups, event websites and publications if they have a free calendar you can get your show listed in.

 If the gallery prints posters or flyers for shows, work with them to select a compelling image that represents your work and the show.
 Then ask them for some extra flyers and take them to your favorite haunts and popular spots in town.